NATALIA JAGIELSKA

 Zhejiang University 浙江大学 (2019)

 Dr. Jagielska in addition to being a prolific scientist, has a diverse portfolio of work experiences.
 From industrial internships with British Petroleum (BP) to teaching design and programming with FireTech, and wetland management in Mainland China.
-Along with training in British-China relations (British Council) and Central European Green Energy Sector (EPG Romania).
+Along with training in British-China relations (British Council Generation UK scheme) and Central European Green Energy Sector (EPG Romania).
 She has worked in England, Scotland, Poland, mainland China and Hong Kong, China (SAR).
 The industry Natalia is most connected to is the museum sector.
-Having years of experience in public engagement and curation, from voluntary work at the Bolton Museum (2014-19) to the Manchester Museum (2015-19), culminating in employment at the Museum of Polish Geological Institute (2023) and the role of a Collections Curator at the Lyme Regis Museum (2024-2025).
+Having years of experience in public engagement and curation, from voluntary public-facing work at the Bolton Museum (2014-19) to digitisation collection work at the Manchester Museum (2015-19), culminating in employment at the Museum of Polish Geological Institute (2023) and the role of a Collections Curator and Engagement Officer at the Lyme Regis Museum (2024-2025).
 Where she was involved in handling loans, preparing exhibition spaces, delivering lectures, writing grant proposals, digitising and facilitating access to collections.
 Dr. Jagielska has been in charge of organising the largest palaeontological event in Britain, the Lyme Regis Fossil Festival in 2024 and 2025, attracting over 15,000 visitors.
 Natalia works as a scientific consultant, providing feedback and guidance for film, tv, books, toys and video games.
-She was involved with games such as PalaeoPines (winner of The Gamehers Best Game of The Year award) and BBC's Walking with Dinosaurs reboot.
+She was involved with games such as PalaeoPines (winner of The Gamehers Best Game of The Year award) and BBC's Walking with Dinosaurs reboot and Frontier Developments Jurassic World Evolution 3.

 She is a vocal activist for migrant rights, working-class representation and social mobility.
 Having acted as an ambassador for the